 Modification Date: 2018-07-04 22:55:36

-This recipe has been tuned to have about the same drying and fired shrinkage as the target clay bodies (Plainsman M390, M340).
-It has more Zircopax, more stain and less flux than previous ones.
-Fired shrinkage was matched using bi-clay strips (see below).
-Thus, this is not vitreous like a porcelain.
+This recipe has been tuned to have about the same drying and fired shrinkage as the target clay bodies Plainsman M390 and M340 (this has more Zircopax and less flux than previous trials).
+Fired shrinkage was matched using bi-clay strips.

-The color is whiter than previous trials (because of the zircopax), but some might prefer a little more benefit from more blue stain.
-Use the 6336 stain, we have found that others agglomerate and cause specking).
+The color is whiter than previous trials (because of the zircopax), but some might prefer a little blue stain to brighten the color.
+We used 0.2% Mason 6336 with good success, we found that others agglomerated and caused specking).